Jay0Hx/alien_v2/README.md

 <h1 align="center">Information</a></h1>

-I have scanned the file before working on it for virus's etc and it's clean, but feel free to do it yourself
+I have scanned the file before working on it for virus's etc and it's clean, but feel free to do it yourself. original creators link can be found below (if this is wrong let me know so I can update it!)

 ***Original Version***:
 <a href="https://www.unknowncheats.me/forum/other-games/511184-assetto-corsa-alien-torque-grip-downforce.html" target="blank">